Water scours river rocks

 I spotted an ugly sentence this morning.

-I was reading a weirdly spiteful review by Chuck Klosterman on Grantland.
-He’s writing on the Tune-Yards new album, of which he confesses he hasn’t listened to very much.
-All the same, he predicts that it’s an album that won’t age well, as if that’s a proper consideration for pop music.
-It seems mean-spirited, and a little dumb.
+I was reading a weirdly spiteful album review by Chuck Klosterman on Grantland.
+In it, he predicts that the music won’t age well, as if that’s a significant criticism of pop music.
 I was first exposed to Klosterman in 2011 while working for the Texas Book Festival, and I haven’t really liked his writing since.
 His 2003 book of judgy pop sociology, Sex, Drugs, and Cocoa Puffs, was a coffee shop accessory in the early aughts.
 It sold a bunch of copies and was also occasionally read, I’m sure.

 Back to this ugly sentence.
 It’s highlighted above.
 Continue reading